Jacksonville Prescription Drug Fraud Lawyers

 More and more, people are getting addicted to prescription medications.
-Oftentimes, they start out being prescribed the medications to help them deal with unbearable pain, only to get addicted and needing more than a doctor will prescribe.
-If you've been charged with Fraudulently Obtaining Prescription Drugs, give the experienced Jacksonville criminal defense attorneys of SLG Law a call today to see how we can help.
+Oftentimes, they start out being legally prescribed the medications to help them deal with unbearable pain, only to get addicted and needing more than a doctor will prescribe.
+Thus turning to fraudulently obtaining prescription drugs.
+If you or someone you know has been charged with Fraudulently Obtaining Prescription Drugs, give the experienced Jacksonville criminal defense attorney of LGL a call today to see how we can help.

 Fraudulently Obtaining Prescription Drugs is defined in Florida Statute Section 893.13(7)(a)(9).
 The State must prove the following elements:

 - You acquired or obtained, or attempted to acquire or obtain possession of a certain substance, and

 - The substance was actually the substance alleged, and

 - You acquired or obtained or attempted to acquire or obtain the substance by:

 - deception, or